-- The benefits of talking to an advisor about your will before going to a notary or lawyer (1:22)
+- The benefits of talking to a financial advisor about your will before going to a notary or a will lawyer (1:22)

-- Why everyone with monetary or personal assets should have a will (3:18)
+- Why everyone with monetary or personal assets should have a legal will (3:18)

 - The surprising ways your assets might be distributed if you pass away without a will (4:41)

 - Which types of property to include in your will (7:13)

 - The specific aspects that business owners need to consider (8:15)

 - Why you might want to have a separate will for your foreign assets (11:21)

 - The responsibilities of an executor/liquidator of a will (12:53)

 - What to think about when naming an executor (15:54)

 - Why your spouse isn’t always the best person to name as executor (17:39)